 He poured the bowl full of water, then held it out, balanced on his palm, fingers angled down and away from the thick bronze base.
 Slowly, he moved the wooden mallet around the edge.
 Expecting the resonance of the singing bowl, I was shocked to see sparkles of water emerge from the rim.
 As he continued, water suddenly splashed up, bursting into the space above the bowl, and drenching his face and front.
 Laughing, he pointed out the obvious: with water in the bowl, the energy of resonance became visible.

 In my last post I was pushing towards more care in how we articulate possible notions of faithfulness tied up in practices intimately linked with having a social awareness and engagement.
 So how then does one articulate and engage the world when it is of course possible to undermine any given expression?
 I think part of the shift is to not 'over-code' a given situation.
 Simply living in the 'hood and buying 2nd-hand and organic does not itself imply goodness.
-How do we describe and articulate the network of relations that are at p
+How do we describe and articulate the network of relations that are at play in our actions?
+Let the theology, if th

 I once heard a story about the influential biblical scholar Brevard Childs.
 A student asked him how to become a better interpreter of the Bible.
 Childs's response, as it was told to me, was become a more profound person.
 Now perhaps some arrogance could be read into that statement but I think there is an important insight to consider here.
 Around the time I heard this quote I was attending a doctoral level seminar in biblical theology.
 Part of the course included presenting various forms and methods of interpretation (biblical criticisms).
 As we wrestled with these approaches